sassoftware/esp-studio-examples/README.md

 ### Examples that use Custom Windows

-The following examples use Custom Windows.
+The following examples use custom windows.
 - alert_suppression
 - event_sorter
 - mathematical_operations